-What Architects Say About Aluminium Building Products?
+What Architects Say About Aluminium Roofing?

 When it comes to using aluminium as part of creative inspirations for the local market, architects believe that a key consideration lies in the local climate.
 “The local environment and climate is of prime importance in shaping up a design that suit best in that context,” says Dato’ Hew Hoi Lam JP, Principal of Akitek Supra.
 Indeed, Malaysia’s tropical climate often makes choosing durable and functional roofing materials challenging.